Nodonisko/react-native-skia-pong-wars/README.md

 ## Development 🛠

 Contributions are super welcome.
-Just one small request: let's keep the game simple and fun, shall we?
+Just one small request: let's keep the game simple and fun.

 ## How to Run 🏃‍♂️